DimRev/devops-multitier-app-terraform/README.md

   - Create an S3 bucket and DynamoDB table for Terraform state management.
 - **SSH Public Key**:
   - Your local public key file (typically located at `~/.ssh/id_rsa.pub`) must be available.
 This key is used to create an AWS key pair and allows you to SSH into your instances (via the bastion host).
+- **Assets Bucket**:
+  - Create an S3 bucket to store the Terraform assets, the bucket will store the HTML files that get served by the ALB.
+  - The bucket is defined under the variable `s3_bucket_name` in the `variables.tf` file.
+  - The bucket must be in the same region as the VPC.
+  - The bucket will store the logs for the ALB and the ASG.

 ## Deployment Steps